7×20mm Nambu

 The 7×20mm Nambu is a rimless, bottleneck handgun cartridge designed in Japan for use in the Type B or "Baby" model Nambu pistol.
 The cartridge is a scaled-down version of the 8×22mm Nambu used in all other Nambu pistol models.
-It has a muzzle energy more than a .25 ACP and close to the .32 ACP.
+It has a muzzle energy greater than that of the .25 ACP and closer to the .32 ACP.